Character page for Asuka Quest.

 The original pilot of Evangelion Unit 02, now trapped in SB!Asuka's dreamscape.
 Has been trying out writing, and is fairly good at the violin.

-- All Germans Are Nazis: Takes offense at SB!Asuka (or, more accurately, one of the voices) making a joke to this effect.
-Germans in general, and Asuka in particular, are really touchy about this trope.
+- All Germans Are Nazis: Takes offence at SB!Asuka (or, more accurately, one of the voices) making a joke to this effect.
+Germans in general, and Asuka in particular, are really touchy about this issue.

 - Character Development: Seeing how SB!Asuka had actually been improving on her life by being a decent person really helps Asuka confront her own issues.

 - A Degree in Useless: Her college degree is in metaphysics.

 - Hearing Voices: She can also hear Spacebattles comments.

 - Inferiority Superiority Complex: She starts with one, as per canon, but slowly grows out of it with SB!Asuka's help.